kish-git/The-Sparks-Foundation-Tasks/README.md

 - **Internship Duration** - 1 Month ( January-2020 )
 - **Internship Type** - Work from Home

-In this internship, we were provided a total of 6 Tasks and I was completed 2 of them.

 ### # Task-1 : Prediction using Supervised ML (Level - Beginner)
 _Please click on the images on right side to view my solution._